'Snow White and the Seven Dwarfs' Review

 The opening scene to the show can be a teeny weeny bit scary for the younger guests so hold them tight and they’ll be fine.
 It’s a very traditional family friendly Panto with the usual audience participation and funny lines to shout.
 The Panto follows the story of Snow White and her evil stepmother the Queen.
 Of course the Queen despises Snow White for she is the 'fairest of the land' and the Queen has to do whatever she can to get the gorgeous Prince Peter of Poundbury all to herself.

-The Cast all work perfectly together and no Panto would ever be a success without a character like Muddles.
+The cast all work perfectly together and no Panto would ever be a success without a character like Muddles.
 He had us in stitches and along with Nurse Nelly the pair of them really did steal the show sometimes with their occasional cheeky adult humour and general silliness.
-All of the Cast were great including the cute little dancers and the perfectly timed seven dwarfs!
+All of the cast were great including the cute little dancers and the perfectly timed seven dwarfs!
 As for the set and costumes, I won’t lie, I thought it wouldn’t be high budget like the West End but I was pleasantly surprised at how professional it looked, especially some of the Dame’s wigs and dresses!

 I was a little worried about the length of the show with a 3 year old but it went by in a flash and as each scene is fairly short you never had an opportunity to get bored.
-I had completely forget that as a child I was invited on stage during a Panto to play an instrument and when this happened during Snow White I was hit with a huge warm feeling of nostalgia.
+I had completely forgot that as a child I was invited on stage during a Panto to play an instrument and when this happened during Snow White I was hit with a huge warm feeling of nostalgia.

 The show is running until the 3rd of January so if you can’t make it before Christmas then use it an excuse to have some family time before or after the New Year.
 Full details of the show, times and prices are found at the Weymouth Pavilion.

 The Theatre itself really is a beautiful traditional seaside venue and perfect for locals and holiday makers.
-They have a small bar and kiosk in the entrance along with the ticket desk and then upstairs you’ll find the Piano Bar which is open for Pre Show Meals.
+They have a small bar and kiosk in the entrance along with the ticket desk and then upstairs you’ll find the Piano Bar which is open for pre show meals.
 I feel I should add that the seats are very comfortable.
-I attended a show in another Theatre when I was pregnant last time and sadly it was ruined by the fact that my bum was numb within 20 minutes!
+I attended a show in another theatre when I was pregnant last time and sadly it was ruined by the fact that my bum was numb within 20 minutes!
 As for the staff we met, each and every person clearly enjoyed their job and it really is noted when someone bends down to a child’s level to talk to them and welcome them to the show.

 Good to know……….

-If you are using the public Pay and Display Car Park which is at the back of the Pavilion then please read the signs as some Christmas special offers may apply.
+• If you are using the public Pay and Display Car Park which is at the back of the Pavilion then please read the signs as some Christmas special offers may apply.

-The bar and kiosk in the foyer offer plenty of drinks and snacks for the children (just in case they get fidigity).
+• The bar and kiosk in the foyer offer plenty of drinks and snacks for the children (just in case they get fidigity).
 I was also armed with a few toy cars but surprisingly they weren’t needed at all.

-The usual flashy lights and swords are sold in the foyer for £5.
+• The usual flashy lights and swords are sold in the foyer for £5.
 (Parents beware, the long one’s are perfect eye pokers and will make you see stars when turned on by accident in the dark).

-Approximate running time is 2 hours 35 minutes which includes a 20 minute interval.
+• Approximate running time is 2 hours 35 minutes which includes a 20 minute interval.

-If you are travelling by public transport then the Train Station is not too far away although if you have little legs with you then you may wish to hop on a bus or jump in a taxi.
+• If you are travelling by public transport then the Train Station is not too far away although if you have little legs with you then you may wish to hop on a bus or jump in a taxi.

 Big thanks to the Weymouth Pavilion, the Cast and the Production Crew for a fantastic start to what I’m sure will become our annual favourite Christmas tradition.
 You put on a truly magical show and I will thoroughly recommend it to as many people as I can.